lingyoumax/QAsystem-NLPT-WS2023/DOCUMENTATION.md

      - Here, `query` represents the question, `pos` includes the top 1 chunk (most similar to the question), and `neg` is a randomly chosen chunk from the remaining ones.
   - **Hard Negatives Mining**: Applied the hard negatives mining technique as outlined in the FlagEmbedding fine-tuning examples to further enhance the dataset's quality by incorporating challenging negative examples that closely resemble positive samples in the embedding space.
 - **Relevant Code**: The code and scripts used for the preprocessing steps outlined above can be found in the [Fine-Tuning_Preprocessing folder](https://github.com/lingyoumax/QAsystem-NLPT-WS2023/tree/main/text_retrieval/semantic_search/semantic_search_gd/Fine-Tuning_Preprocessing) of our project's GitHub repository.

+### Evaluation Method for Text Retrieval Model

+#### Evaluation Process

+The evaluation of our Text Retrieval Model using the Mean Reciprocal Rank (MRR) involves the following steps, as reflected in our Python script:

+1. **Data Preparation**:
+   - The evaluation dataset was created during the preparation of the Fine-Tuning Dataset for the Text Retrieval Model.
+After completing the **Manual Filtering** step, a subset of the refined data was randomly sampled to serve as the basis for evaluation.
+Specifically, 1000 entries were selected using a fixed random seed to ensure consistency and reproducibility in the evaluation process.
+This sampled dataset contains queries along with the correct identifiers for the relevant documents, which are essential for calculating the Mean Reciprocal Rank (MRR).

+2. **Model and Client Setup**:
+   - Initialize the `FlagModel` with the specified model and query instruction settings for retrieval.
+   - Configure the `OpenSearch` client with the necessary connection details, ensuring secure and authenticated access to our indexed data.

+3. **Query Processing and Retrieval**:
+   - For each query in the dataset:
+     - Convert the query into an embedding using the `FlagModel.encode_queries` method.
+     - Construct a search query to retrieve the top 5 most relevant documents from the OpenSearch index, ranked by cosine similarity to the query embedding.

+4. **Rank Identification and MRR Calculation**:
+   - Identify the rank of the correct document (as indicated by the PMID) within the retrieved results.
+   - Calculate the reciprocal rank for each query; if the correct document is not retrieved, the reciprocal rank is considered 0.
+   - Sum these reciprocal ranks and divide by the total number of queries to obtain the MRR.

+5. **Result Analysis**:
+   - Output the computed MRR value, providing a quantitative measure of the Text Retrieval Model's performance in accurately identifying relevant documents.

+By meticulously following this process, we ensure a comprehensive and precise evaluation of our model's retrieval capabilities, enabling us to identify strengths and areas for improvement based on the MRR metric.

 ## Conclusion and Future Work

 ## References